 It is notable that the X-T100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the X-T100 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 10D better than the Fujifilm X-T100 or vice versa?
 The listing below highlights the relative strengths of the two models.